abarker/strip-hints/README.rst

        pass

 This is handled by moving the colon up to the line with the closing paren.
-The situation does not occur inside parameter lists because they are always nested inside parentheses.
+The situation does not occur inside function parameter lists because they are always nested inside parentheses.

 The program currently only handles simple annotated expressions (e.g., it handles ``my_class.x: int`` and ``my_list[2]: int`` but not ``(x): int``).